 The latest iteration of Christopher Ward’s flagship watch ups the ante when it comes to depth-defying performance.
 In fact, it’s the equal of the Submariner in that regard, able to survive at 600m under the water.
 It’s also a little more contemporary, with some cool colourways like the black and white or red and black.
 The automatic movement is no Rolex, that’s for sure, but if you’re not too bothered about that this is a true diver, one that’ll serve even a professional perfectly.

-About as minimal as a diver can get and still be considered a professional instrument, Alpina’s seriously cool diver has gotten rid of the numbered scale on the grey rotating bezel.
-Instead it has the same shape indexes as the matte black dial, eye candy for anyone obsessed with symmetry.
-The in-house automatic calibre is a solid piece of work, as is the 44mm stainless steel case.
-Able to hit 300m deep, despite the sapphire caseback, it ticks every box, whether you wear divers for actual diving or just because they’re a necessity for any collector.
+About as minimal as a diver can get and still be considered a professional instrument, Alpina’s seriously cool diver not only maintains design elements inspired by the Submariner but also the case is created from 100% recycled steel, a first for the brand.
+The metal used is recycled from maritime carriers and has been constructed with 300m water resistance.
+Elsewhere on the watch it has the same shape indexes as the matte black dial, eye candy for anyone obsessed with symmetry.
+The in-house automatic calibre is a solid piece of work.
+The Alpina ticks every box as an affordable alternative to the Rolex Submariner, whether you wear divers for actual diving or just because they’re a necessity for any collector.

 While our yardstick for Submariner comparison has been the basic steel version, another Submariner staple is gold and steel bi-colour so it would be remiss of us not to include an affordable alternative in that striking colourway here.
 Fortunately, Oris has just launched the perfect substitute, the Aquis 400 Bi-Colour.
 The skin diver aesthetic is clear to see and the stainless steel case is enhanced with 18k gold finishing on the unidirectional rotating bezel, giving it that extra flash of colour.
 Plus, it houses Oris’ landmark Calibre 400.